CIPPUS-SSS/turbo/README.markdown

 #turbo

 ##Introduction
-turbo is a open dictionary implemented by node-webkit.
+Turbo is a open dictionary implemented by node-webkit.

+##Dependencies
+*  node-v0.10.33
+*  node-webkit-v0.11.1